 As an Austrian, schnitzel was part of my childhood.
-I even had phases were I practically lived off that stuff.
+I even had phases where I practically lived off that stuff.
 Therefore when I went vegan I looked for something that could be my equivalent of the traditional schnitzel.
-And I found it by using TVP slices for a base for the vegan schnitzel.
+And I found it by using TVP slices as a base for the vegan schnitzel.

 I usually make a big batch of these mini-schnitzel and use half of them immediately (they taste soft – reminding me more of chicken) and the other half of them cold in a burger or for a cold plate (they’ll get a more pork-like texture).